cap-js/docs/java/messaging-foundation.md

 ::: tip
 It is possible to configure a [custom outbox](./outbox#custom-outboxes) for a messaging service by setting the property `cds.messaging.services.<key>.outbox.name` to the name of the custom outbox.
-This especially makes sense when [using multiple channels](../guides/messaging/#using-multiple-channels).
+This makes sense when [using multiple channels](../guides/messaging/#using-multiple-channels) in particular.
 :::